D. Christian Addicott

 With decades of experience working on all types of real estate matters, Chris strives to be a creative deal-maker.
 His work includes negotiation and structuring of complex joint venture agreements, property acquisitions and sales, leases, construction and development contracts, creating commercial and residential condominiums and homeowners’ associations, developing master planned communities, and debt, equity and bond financing.
 Chris also has a broad, general business practice, helping a diverse array of clients succeed in establishing, operating, and protecting their businesses, and advising them on matters such as choice of business entity for startups, employment issues, partnership and LLC agreements, asset purchases and sales, mergers and acquisitions, and negotiation of a wide range of other contracts.
 Chris began his career representing lenders, experience that has proven invaluable in representation of his current clients.

 - Ongoing representation of several large real estate investments funds and their managers, including Washington Capital Management, Inc., FSC Realty, and USAA Real Estate Company.
 Recent transactions include: a $50 million equity investment into a joint venture development of a mixed-use 148-unit apartment building and retail space in Chicago; a similar $70 million equity investment in a mixed-use development with 538 residential units in Los Angeles; an equity investment in a joint venture entity that developed two high-rise commercial towers established as a commercial condominium in South Lake Union in Seattle; and the purchases and sales of a number of residential apartment buildings throughout King County.

-- Lead real estate counsel to Transforming Age, a national nonprofit organization that owns and operates retirement communities.
+- Representation of Transforming Age, a national nonprofit organization that owns and operates retirement communities.
 Recent transactions include the $138 million bond-financed acquisition of a portfolio of eight operational properties in Minnesota, the sale of the “Exeter House” property in Seattle, and the acquisition of a future development site in downtown Seattle.